yrzam/findb/README.md

 criteria_operator            (text not null) - comparison operator used between desired amount and planned amount, one of [= > < <= >=].
-For negative amounts, standard mathematical rules apply so that "more" operator leads to a greater balance start_datetime               (datetime as text not null) - target transaction(s) datetime, for recurrent plan it defines datetime of the first iteration. end_datetime                 (datetime as text) - stops the recurrent sequence. recurrence_datetime_modifier (semicolon separated datetime modifiers, up to 3, as text) - if set, it is used to make a possibly infinite sequence of datetime values, thus making the plan recurrent.
+For negative amounts, standard mathematical rules apply so that "more" operator leads to a greater balance start_datetime               (datetime as text not null) - target transaction(s) datetime, for recurrent plan it defines datetime of the first iteration. end_datetime                 (datetime as text) - stops the recurrent sequence. recurrence_datetime_modifiers (semicolon separated datetime modifiers, up to 3, as text) - if set, it is used to make a possibly infinite sequence of datetime values, thus making the plan recurrent.
 Result must only increase.
 Last moment is defined by end_datetime if it is set. recurrence_amount_multiplier (real) - for recurrent plans, every subsequent amount will equal previous amount multiplied by this value, aka p=a*mult^N, where N starts with 0.
 Value of 1 used if not set. deviation_datetime_modifier  (reversible positive datetime modifier as text not null) - allowed deviation of transactions' datetime from the plan datetime.  plan datetime += deviation defines a range in which tx delta is calculated. asset_storage_id             (fk fin_assets_storages not null) asset storage which target transactions are going to be applied to. local_amount                 (real) - amount in the currency of asset storage, allowed if base_amount is not set. base_amount                  (real) - amount in the base currency, allowed if local_amount not set.
 ```